• Skip to primary navigation

 From crunchy chips to savory fritters, these root vegetables offer endless possibilities for creative cooking.

-Whether you prefer sweet or savory flavors, there is sure to be a recipe out there that suits your taste buds.
+Whether you prefer sweet or savory flavors, there is sure to be a recipe out there that suits your palate.

-If you’re looking for something on the sweeter side, try adding taro to your next smoothie or blending it into a dessert like ice cream or pudding.
+If you're looking for something on the sweeter side, try adding taro to your next smoothie or blending it into a dessert like ice cream or pudding - learn more in this taro taste in desserts guide.

 On the other hand, if you're in the mood for something savory, give malanga fritters or soup a try.